ipfs-inactive/ci-sync/readme.md

 * `ci-team-for-all-repos.js` goes through all repos for an org and makes sure there is a team called `ci` with access to all repos
 * `make-ci-update-pr.js` clones all repos, adds the ci files from `config/` and creates a PR from that
+* `get-repos-with-missing-admin-team.js` checks what repos don't have the Admin team

 ### `ci-team-for-all-repos.js`